ptaconet/modisfast/README.md

   - Short term : including more SMAP collections (at now only SPL3SMP\_3.003 collection is available)
-  - Longer term : including access to other collections and OPeNDAP servers
+  - Longer term : including access to more collections and OPeNDAP servers

 Any contribution is welcome \!